-PT 74 Mental Health Clinic PS 70 Clinic / Group PSS 8E Coordinated System of Care (CSoC)/ Behavioral Health.
+PT 74 Mental Health Clinic PS 70 Clinic / Group PSS 8E CSoC/ Behavioral Health.

 Limitations/Exclusions

 The following services shall be excluded from Medicaid coverage and reimbursement:

 - 1. Services that are purely recreational, social or leisure in nature, or have no therapeutic or programmatic content; - 2.
 Peer support services that are provided to members as an integral part of another covered Medicaid service; - 3.
 Transportation; - 4.
 General office/clerical tasks; and - 5.
 Attendance in meetings or sessions without a documented purpose/benefit from the peer's presence in that meeting or session.